hsuwanying/uxui-case-study-for-OpenEdu.ch/README.md

 ### About OPENEDU.CH

-**OPENEDU.CH** is launched in 2020 by the WIKIMEDIA CH organization. **OPENEDU.CH** is an open education resource platform, that advocates fair education, and encourages educators to connect, collaborate and share knowledge through this platform.
-Through this platform, educators can benefit from accessing educational rescore on any topic, anywhere, in addition,  **OPENEDU.CH** also provides training services and tools upon request.
+**OPENEDU.CH** s an open education resource platform launched in 2020 by the WIKIMEDIA CH organization. advocates fair education, and encourages educators to connect, collaborate and share knowledge through this platform.
+Through this platform, educators can benefit from accessing educational rescore on any topic, anywhere, in addition,  OPENEDU.CH also provides training services and tools upon request.
 To achieve a business goal, and build such a platform, a strategic business analysis and data-driven approach are needed.

 ### The Process

-To achieve the business goal, the **Double Diamond Process Model** is applied as this model is not only focused on design elements but taking a holistic view to design a system that can be run technically and visually.
+To achieve the business goal, the Double Diamond Process Model is applied as this model is not only focused on design elements but taking a holistic view to design a system that can be run technically and visually.
 The Double Diamond Process Model consists of four phases as follows:

 ![image](https://user-images.githubusercontent.com/72688726/207066083-85a95fb5-3d36-4553-a438-70c620fef97e.png)

 - **Discover:**
   - Understand what is ontology; who are the key stakeholders, and how they will be affected by the ontology.
   - Reverse the existing database structure, and design, function, and service that offer on the current website
 - **Define:**
   - Gathering insights from all team members and defining the domain and purpose of ontology and formulating the structure of the database
   - Identify key problems that need to be addressed now. we decided to focus on optimizing searching, filtering and uploading functions.
-- **Develop:** Once we define our key problems, and common goal, we divieded tasks based on member's expertise, which are **Database**, **Data science**  and **UX|UI**, and each member can focus on developing solutions
+- **Develop:** Once we define our key problems, and common goal, we divided tasks based on member's expertise, which are **Database**, **Data science** and **UX|UI**, and each member can focus on developing solutions
 - **Delivery:** we proposed three actionable solutions which are implemented within six weeks
   - Refine ontology, data model and data pipeline
   - Search engine optimization with NLP approach
   - Visual Prototype: redesign landing page, result search page and upload form